Vue component

 Accessing instance methods

-You can access all of the plugin’s instance methods (setNumber, setCountry, setPlaceholderNumberType, etc.) by passing a ref into the IntlTelInput component (using the ref prop), and then accessing ref.value.instance, e.g. ref.value?.instance?.setNumber(...);.
-See the Set Number demo for a full example.
+You can access all of the core library’s instance methods (setNumber, setSelectedCountry, setPlaceholderNumberType, etc.) by passing a ref into the IntlTelInput component (using the ref prop), and then accessing ref.value.instance, e.g. ref.value?.instance?.setSelectedCountry(...);.
+See the Set Country demo for a full example.
 You can also access the input DOM element in a similar way: ref.value?.input.

 Accessing static methods

-You can access all of the plugin’s static methods by importing intlTelInput from the same file as the Vue component, e.g. import { intlTelInput } from "intl-tel-input/vue" (note the lower case “i” in “intlTelInput”).
-You can then use this as you would with the main plugin, e.g. intlTelInput.getCountryData() or intlTelInput.utils.numberType etc.
+You can access all of the core library’s static methods by importing intlTelInput from the same file as the Vue component, e.g. import { intlTelInput } from "@intl-tel-input/vue" (note the lower case “i” in “intlTelInput”).
+You can then use this as you would with the core library directly, e.g. intlTelInput.getAllCountries() etc.